 If yes, why not start an ironing business from the comfort of your own home.

-With two of you a big load can be done in half the time and it can be a good money maker!
+With two of you a big load can be done in half the time, and it can be a good money-maker (remember you’ll need two ironing boards and two irons).

-There’s an extremely high demand for efficient and quality ironing services so you will need to be able to iron to a high standard and have the essentials: a good iron and ironing board.
+There’s an extremely high demand for efficient and quality ironing services, so you will need to be able to iron to a high standard and have the essentials: a good iron and ironing board.
+You might also want to consider how you’ll keep garments in good shape when they’re returned to the customer: maybe consider plastic or reusable suit bags to banish crumples.

 Click here for more tips on how to make money by running an ironing business.